passff/passff/README.md

   - URL field names
 - Adding Passwords
   - The default length for generating passwords
-  - Whether or not to include symbols in generated passwords by default
+  - Whether or not to include special characters in generated passwords by default
   - Preferred new password method ("generate" or "insert")

+##### Host application preferences
+If you use a customized `pass` installation: environment variables, customized repository path or extensions, you may have to [configure the host application accordingly](https://github.com/passff/passff-host#preferences).

 ### Usage
 Once installed, you should have a new icon in your toolbar.
 Click the icon to browse your password repository or search using a **fuzzy matching** algorithm.